 Bush Blitz TeachLive

-WHO: 5 teachers who teach years 5-8.
-One place is reserved for an early career teacher.
+WHO: 5 Australian teachers who teach years 4-12.

-PLEASE READ the information below carefully then click on the 'Fill in the online application here' to go straight to the applicationn form.
+PLEASE READ the information below carefully, then click on the 'Fill in the online application here' at the base of this page to go straight to the application form.
 Good luck!!

 What is Bush Blitz TeachLive?

-Bush Blitz TeachLive gives teachers an opportunity to participate in a Bush Blitz expedition, working as research assistants for leading scientists in the field by helping to document plants and animals and discover new species.
+Bush Blitz TeachLive is an exciting professional learning opportunity for teachers who participate as research assistants for leading scientists on Bush Blitz expeditions.
+They learn hands on, scientific research skills while helping to document plants and animals and potentially discover new species.

-While in the field teachers share this experience with their students through Skype and other online tools, and through the Bush Blitz TeachLive website (http://bushblitz.teachlive.org.au) where they post blogs, share photographs and videos and conduct interactive forums
+While in the field teachers share this experience with their students through Skype and other online tools, and through the Bush Blitz TeachLive website (http://bushblitz.teachlive.org.au) where they post blogs and share photographs.

 Objectives of the program